 In close collaboration with ACCESS Open Minds, GBF began working with policy makers and community service providers in selected provinces in 2014 to develop provincial systems of care for youth from 12-25 years of age that focus on prevention and early intervention.
 Inspired by the Australian headspace model and the Irish Jigsaw programme, the goal of the project is to integrate core services in an easy to access, youth-friendly format.

-Too often in Canada, our mental healthcare offerings are characterized by “too little, too late”.
+Too often our mental healthcare offerings are characterized by “too little, too late”.
 Two facts tell the story: only 1 in 4 young people actually get the help they need; and the first point of contact for young people is often the hospital emergency room.
-Despite compelling evidence that the age of onset for Mental health and substance use (MHSU) disorders is between 12 and 24 years, and that nearly 75% of these conditions begin by the age of 24, children and youth typically struggle to access MHSU services.
+Despite compelling evidence that the age of onset for mental health and substance use (MHSU) disorders is between 12 and 24 years, and that nearly 75% of these conditions begin by the age of 24, children and youth typically struggle to access MHSU services.

 There is mounting evidence that early, evidence-based intervention leads to significantly better long-term outcomes (Perou et al., 2013).
 The economic costs of the status quo, which is often marked by poorly-coordinated services and barriers to access, are large.
 Emergency rooms are a costly means of providing mental health services, and some of the highest users of medical, justice, and social services are people suffering from untreated mental health and substance use issues.